Buckinghamshire County Council Waste Management Project

 4.4 Environmental management

-Under the Environmental Permit (the Permit) (UP3734HT), FCC is obliged to submit an annual report to the Environment Agency detailing compliance with emissions data.
-This section provides a summary of requirements within the Permit and monitoring data from the first contract year.
-The data presented in the report demonstrates that there have been no Permit breaches at Greatmoor EfW during this period.
+Under the Environmental Permit UP3734HT, FCC is obliged to submit an annual report to the Environment Agency detailing compliance with emissions data.
+This section provides a summary of requirements within the Permit and monitoring data from the second contract year.
+The report demonstrates there were no Permit breaches at Greatmoor during this period.

 For more information on emissions data including detailed charts for each substance please visit the Greatmoor EfW website: www.greatmoor.co.uk/emissions-reports